Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 Two ways you can run JTREG tests, command line and GUI.

-**Using command line**
+**Using the command line**

-Following command will run all the tests in the test/jdk/java/lang/Appendable/ and its sub-folders.
+The following command will run all the tests in the test/jdk/java/lang/Appendable/ and its sub-folders.
 ```
 /home/vipin/IdeaProjects/newjdk/jdk$ /home/vipin/IdeaProjects/jtreg/build/images/jtreg/lib/jtreg.jar -jdk:/home/vipin/IdeaProjects/newjdk/jdk/build/linux-x86_64-server-release/jdk/  test/jdk/java/lang/Appendable/
 ```